-9Our equilibrium concept is also similar to concepts introduced in the network formation games literature, e.g. Jackson and Watts (2002), Jackson and Wolinsky (1996).
+&lt;sup>10Our equilibrium concept is also similar to concepts introduced in the network formation games literature, e.g. Jackson and Watts (2002), Jackson and Wolinsky (1996).
 A key difference is that we form a network dynamically through a sequence of equilibrium matchings, instead of forming it statically.
 Our equilibrium concept is thus better adapted to the formation of a financial network, which takes place dynamically, through the formation of equilibrium matchings between lenders and borrowers.

-10See Irving (1994) for generalizations that account for indifference through partial orders.
+&lt;sup>11See Irving (1994) for generalizations that account for indifference through partial orders.

+The above proposition says that any matching such that the lending rate charged is strictly lower than a bank's reservation rate $\bar{r}j$ and is strictly lower than the lending rate offered by any unmatched lender can be sustained in equilibrium.
+In fact, the lenders being indifferent as to which bank they lend to, they will agree to trade with any borrowing bank.
 Borrowing banks have strict preferences as to which bank they borrow from: they favor a lender that offers the lower rate and trade with it, if it is available.
 If the rate offered is higher than its reservation rate, the borrowing bank does not trade with that lender.
 The total transaction volume exchanged (the total number of loans extended) is bounded by the cardinality of the smallest of the sets of lenders and borrowers.

 As we will see in Section 3, this multiplicity of equilibria leads to many possible network configurations with varying levels of systemic risk.
-We first examine how an equilibrium matching μ_t^ affects the banks' balance sheets.
+We first examine how an equilibrium matching $\mu_t^$ affects the banks' balance sheets.